digital-craftsman-de/cqs-routing/README.md

 1. Make it very fast and easy to understand **what** is happening (from a business logic perspective).
 2. Make the code safer through extensive use of value objects.
 3. Make refactoring safer through the extensive use of types.
-4. Add clear boundries between business logic and application / infrastructe logic.
+4. Add clear boundaries between business logic and application / infrastructure logic.

 ### How